The 470 is Schwinn’s most advanced elliptical machine and for the price, it comes with some very pleasant surprises.

 Their 470 elliptical fits their mold nicely.

 It scores highly with the heavy flywheel and long stride length.
-I also love the fact that this elliptical has power incline options because this is pretty rare on models this affordable.
+I also love the fact that this elliptical has power incline options because this isn’t a give for machines this affordable.

 This elliptical also scores very highly when it comes to workout options- this thing is packed with them.